 The witnesses should be people of substance, over 18 years of age, of sound mind and not involved in the transaction.
 If someone challenges the validity of the Deed of Gift in the courts, then the witnesses will need to testify as to the circumstances of the signing.
 Who was in the room?
 Did the Donor look flustered or worried?
 What is your relationship with the Recipient?

-We confirm that Legal Consolidated has not been instructed to provide any advice on the implications of this Deed of Gift or the gift itself for tax, capital gains tax, transfer (stamp duty), Centrelink, section 100A ITAA, reimbursement agreements, debt forgiveness or any other purpose.
+Legal Consolidated does not give any advice on the implications of this Deed of Gift or the gift itself for tax, capital gains tax, transfer (stamp duty), Centrelink, section 100A ITAA, reimbursement agreements, debt forgiveness or any other purpose.

 Before signing this Deed of Gift or making any gifts speak with your accountant regarding the taxation and other consequences of making such a gift.